Leont/yamlish/README.md

     lat: 46.12345
     lon: -82.6231

-Acess the file in your code like this:
+Access the file in your code like this:

     use YAMLish;
     my $str = "config.yml".IO.slurp: